szymon2024/Two-distances-intersection-plugin/README.md

 To install the plugin from github, download twodistancesintersectionplugin-1.0-16-en.zip by right click on the file.
 Run QGIS application.
 Click the Plugins menu, then Manage and Install Plugins... (wait for a moment here or break fetching list of plugins), next Install from ZIP.
 Then select the downloaded zip file and click Install Plugin button.

-After installing the plugin, help is available in the Help menu, Plugins.

-Note: Not all coordinate systems (CRS) allow you to enter a distance in the advanced digitization panel.
-The tool is useful for working with flat coordinate systems, for example for Poland EPSG:2176, EPSG:2177, EPSG:2178, EPSG:2179.